appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 * **Fixed**: The height of the widget remains as set using drag and resize.
 * **Auto Height**: The widget's height adjusts dynamically in response to changes in its content.
-* **Auto Height with limits**: Same as Auto height, with a configurable option to set the minimum and maximum number of rows that can be occupied by the widget.
+* **Auto Height with limits**: Same as **Auto height**, with a configurable option to set the minimum and maximum number of rows the widget can occupy.

 </dd>